mattetti/pubnub-publisher/README.md

 ## TODOs

+* support for cipher, aes and other options that aren't currently supported.
 * Use a thread pool to go non blocking publishing.
 * use a persistent http connection to pubnub.